Skip to main content

 Denial of Asylum Application

 If the USCIS denies your asylum application, the consequences will depend on your immigration status and whether you are in the United States legally or illegally.
-The following are some of the scenarios of what typically happens if your application is denied.
+The following are scenarios that typically occur when your application is denied.

 Denial by the USCIS